Which Characters Can be Used in 'Member Management' Email Addresses and Validation Rules?

 This constant changes the validation behavior from custom regex pattern matching to standard RFC-compliant email validation.

-through the Constants Management screen in your Kuroco admin panel.
+You can configure constants like STRICT_VALIDATE_EMAIL through the Constants Management screen in your Kuroco admin panel.

 Support